aota/kaleidofest.ca/whats-on.md

 # What's On
 **Here's just a taste of some of the hundreds of acts Kaleido has in store for you.
 For all the juicy details, get a program at the festival!**

-## Pancake Breakfast
+## FREE Pancake Breakfast
 **SATURDAY 10:00 am – 12:00 pm**

 *630 CHED AVENUE CENTRAL STAGE 9210 – 118 Avenue*

-Enjoy a great pancake breakfast with all the trimmings, served up with a healthy dose of lively Edmonton entertainment.
-What a great way to start your day!
+Head over to the 630 CHED Avenue Central Stage and enjoy a pancake breakfast served with a heavy dose of lively Vocal Trash entertainment.

+_Sponsored by: Save On Foods Stadium_

+## FREE Gospel Brunch!
+**SUNDAY 10:30 am – 12:00 pm**

+*630 CHED AVENUE CENTRAL STAGE 9210 – 118 Avenue*

+Head over to the 630 CHED Avenue Central Stage and enjoy a pancake breakfast served with live gospel entertainment featuring Eric Dozier and Edmonton singers.

+_Sponsored by: St. Faith's Anglican Church_

 **More info coming soon!**